5 Simple Tricks to Cure Insomnia

 The word avoid written in red letters

-Our body needs time to digest the food we consume, and eating too close to bedtime can interfere with this process, leaving us feeling uncomfortable and sluggish.
-As a general rule, it’s best to eat your last meal 2-3 hours before sleep.
+Your body needs time to digest the food it consumes, and eating too close to bedtime can interfere with this process.
+Aim to finish your last meal two to three hours before sleep.

 A woman in front of a hot cup of tea